apOGBA424/web-01/README.md

 # Web-01

 This project is a static responsive web design made with pure CSS grid, no framework and no javascript.
-It provides a visually appealing and user-friendly interface that adapts to various screen size.
+It provides a visually appealing and user-friendly interface that adapts to various screen sizes.

 ## Live Preview